Joker Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Joker

-Quick Plot Summary: Joker is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2016, Joker is a Drama film directed by Raju Murugan.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Guru Somasundaram.

 Ending Explained: Joker